microsoft/one-collect/README.md

 If the file format works on a per-process (or per-comm name) please add a trait that extends the ExportGraph struct.
 The trait method should have the name of the format with to_ before it.
 For example, if the name was perf_view, you would add a new trait that has a method name "to_perf_view()".
-Please see [perf_view](one_collect/src/helpers/exporting/formats/perf_view.rs) as an example.
+Please see [perf_view](one_collect/src/helpers/exporting/formats/perf_view.rs) and [pprof](one_collect/src/helpers/exporting/formats/pprof.rs) as examples of this.
 If the file format works with many processes, also extend the ExportMachine struct with the same method name.
 If something isn't clear, feel free to open an issue and ask.

 ## Contributing